Current Status of Wildfire Activity in the U.S.

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 Wildfires continue to be a significant risk for property owners across the United States, with millions of properties at high or very high risk and total annual damage often exceeding a billion dollars.
-The frequency, size, and intensity of wildfires vary significantly by year.
-Many of the worst years for wildfires have been in the past decade.
-Acres burned, one way of measuring a wildfire season’s ferocity, has only surpassed 9 million four times since 1960: in 2006, 2007, 2012 and 2015.
+The frequency, size, and intensity of wildfires vary significantly by year, but many of the worst years for wildfires have been in the past decade.
+Acres burned, one way of measuring a wildfire season’s ferocity, only surpassed 9 million twice between 1960 and 2010.
+Since then, acres burned surpassed 9 million in 2012, 2015, and 2017.
 Many factors are involved in creating conditions that are primed for severe wildfires, such as climate and weather variability.

-According to the National Interagency Fire Center (NIFC), the 2015 fire season set a new record for the number of acres burned in the United States.
-Between January 1 and December 30, 2015 there were 68,151 wildfires in the US, which burned 10,124,149 acres.
-According to a Munich Re study, in 2015 wildfires, heat waves and droughts in the US produced $1.9 billion in insured losses.
+According to the National Interagency Fire Center (NIFC), the 2017 fire season was near normal for number of acres burned, along with the number of reported wildfires.
+Between January 1 and December 30, 2017 there were 71,499 wildfires in the US, which burned 10,026,086 acres.
+According to a recent study,2017 to early 2018 wildfires, heat waves and droughts in the US produced $12.33 billion in insured losses.
 Although 2016 was a regression to the mean in terms of acres burned and insured losses, the first quarter of 2017 proved an active one for wildfire activity with around 2.2 million acres burned.

 While some estimates indicate nearly 90 percent of wildfires are caused by human activity, there is much evidence to indicate that severity of wildfires in recent years may be linked to changing climate and weather variability.
 Climatic changes are likely influencing recent wildfire trends.
 Wildfire seasons are starting earlier, due to warmer spring temperatures and earlier snow melt, and they are lasting longer into the fall.
 Years with warmer spring temperatures and reduced spring snowpack tend to be the years with the most wildfires.
 Additionally human development near traditionally fire-prone ecosystems has contributed to significant losses due to wildfires.